Verify Kryptos K4 Yourself

 AMID GRAY / I MAP J (summary)

-The internal instruction card remains recovered from D = g_Y - g_Z1 under the KYPT/ROSA basis switch.
+The internal instruction card is read from D = g_Y - g_Z1 under the KYPT/ROSA basis switch.
+It is read out of the back-solved cards and is not uniquely forced; we keep it as an interpretive working theory.

 Full derivation: Appendix, AMID GRAY.